Carb Bingeing Could Be Yeast Craving

 After some rest, you awaken with a strong appetite.
 Holding an open refrigerator door handle in your hand, everything you focus on is either a simple carbohydrate or sugar.
 The craving can extend for hours or days as you keep building up more yeast.

 The yeast wants more sugar to proliferate.
 As it does, it spreads to other parts of your body.
-This causes skin problems, athletes foot, nail fungus, vaginal yeast infections, and oral thrush.
-Over-the-counter or prescription yeast remedies can reduce abnormal buildup.
+This causes skin problems, athlete’s foot, nail fungus, vaginal yeast infections, and oral thrush.
+[1] Over-the-counter or prescription yeast remedies can reduce abnormal buildup.
 Probiotics can help you maintain proper gut flora balance.

 Outsmart your yeasty gut with your shopping cart.
 Eat fibrous carbohydrates like celery, cabbage slaw, and leafy salads.
 It takes longer for your body to convert these to sugar.
-If you exert yourself afterwards—perhaps going for a vigorous walk—you can utilize the energy.
+If you exert yourself afterward—perhaps going for a vigorous walk—you can utilize the energy.

-Stock up on foods with a low glycemic index (GI) so when the refrigerator door swings open, you combat cravings with healthy options.
+Stock up on foods with a low glycemic index (GI) so that when the refrigerator door swings open, you combat cravings with healthy options.

 List of Low GI Foods (20–49)